 But what if humans weren’t involved in this process?
 Would machine translation be enough for customer service?

 I doubt it.
 And let me tell you why.

-At Unbabel, we have translated crazy amounts of customer support messages for companies like Booking.com, EasyJet, Under Armour, and King, and if there’s one thing we know, it’s that machines make mistakes (some of which are not so easy to spot).
+At Unbabel, we have translated crazy amounts of customer service interactions for companies like Booking.com, EasyJet, Skyscanner, Under Armour, and King, and if there’s one thing we know, it’s that machines make mistakes (some of which are not so easy to spot).